Alibaba Cloud’s growth in Indonesia to bring new opportunities

 “As these technologies are gathering big chunks of data in real time, it will require an infrastructure that is more agile and cost-efficient.
 IDC believes this is aligned with the local market strategies and goals to curtail IT spending, improve on IT agility and accelerate innovation.
 Therefore, local providers should re-package their services to be as competitive as the global players.”

-According to Lisdiyanti, the expansion of Alibaba in Indonesia will likely bring rise to new growth opportunities for local enterprises as the expansion of data centres in the country will address the demand for scalable and cost-effective cloud computing and provide local enterprises with the choice to build their businesses and workloads locally.
+According to Lisdiyanti, the expansion of Alibaba in Indonesia will likely bring rise to new growth opportunities for local enterprises as the expansion of data centers in the country will address the demand for scalable and cost-effective cloud computing and provide local enterprises with the choice to build their businesses and workloads locally.

 IDC asserts that Indonesia has implemented an aggressive economic strategy with digital initiatives deployed across the country.